rchui/2018.05.15.SB.recap/README.md

     cd ../

-and hit enter.
+and hit enter to exit the current directory.
 Then type:

     rm -rf 2018.05.15.SB.recap/

-and hit enter.
+and hit enter to remove the repo that you downloaded.
 It's should be gone!

 ### If Nothing Works
 It should have printed: